Transport & Driving

 Getting to the UK

-The English Channel, an arm of the Atlantic between northern France and southern England, separates the UK from the rest of Europe.
+The English Channel, the stretch of the Atlantic between northern France and southern England, separates the UK from the rest of Europe.
 It is the world’s busiest sea route and important for imports and exports between different European countries.
-Thus, it does not come as a surprise that the Channel is also an important transportation route, not just between the UK and the European mainland, but also between the UK, France, and the Channel islands.
+It’s also an important transportation route, not just between the UK and the European mainland, but also to connect the Channel Islands with the UK and France.

-The Eurotunnel has first been opened in 1994.
-It runs from Calais to Folkestone and connects the UK to the European mainland.
-The trains that cross below the English Channel can carry both passengers and their vehicles (including cars, trucks and coaches).
-Train connections operated by Eurotunnel are available 24 hours a day, seven days a week.
-It takes you between 30 and 45 minutes to cross the Channel that way.
-Fares vary greatly, depending on the type of vehicle you are taking along and how far you book your ticket in advance.
+The Channel Tunnel, sometimes also referred to as the Eurotunnel, was opened in 1994.
+It runs from Calais in France to Folkestone in England.
+The trains can carry both passengers and their vehicles including cars, trucks, and coaches.
+Train connections operated by Eurotunnel, referred to as the Eurotunnel Shuttle, are available 24 hours a day, seven days a week, taking between 30 and 45 minutes to make the crossing.
+Fares vary greatly depending on the type of vehicle you are taking along, and how far you book your ticket in advance.

-There is also a train connection from Paris to London via the Eurotunnel.
-This connection is operated by Eurostar and is available for foot passengers only.
-Unlike the Eurotunnel shuttles, the trains do not run 24 hours a day.
-However, they are a convenient and fast way to travel to the UK capital.
-Fares are slightly cheaper than for journeys with the Eurotunnel shuttles.
+There is also a direct train connection from London to Brussels, Paris, Lille and a few more French destinations.
+This is operated by Eurostar and is available for foot passengers only.
+Unlike the Eurotunnel Shuttles, the trains do not run 24 hours a day.
+However, they are a convenient and fast way to travel to and from the UK.

 Taking the Coach to the UK